Data Protection Policy

 The definitions of ‘personal data’ and ‘special categories of personal data’ used by the University are those provided in the General Data Protection Regulation.

 The General Data Protection Regulation requires the University to set out why it asserts that it's the processing of personal data and special categories of personal data are lawful.
 The University maintains the data protection webpage containing this information.
 This page will be updated from time to time.

 Data Protection Officer

 As a Scottish Public Authority the University is required to designate a Data Protection Officer who holds the authority and has the responsibilities detailed in Articles 37, 38 and 39 of the General Data Protection Regulation.
-Details of the Data Protection Officer are published one the data protection webpage and will be updated from time to time.
+Details of the Data Protection Officer have been published on the data protection webpage and will be updated from time to time.

 The University will normally be the data controller for personal data processed further to its activities.
 It may also act as a joint data controller or data processor where appropriate.

 - The Secretary of the University has overall responsibility for data protection compliance.

 - The Data Protection Officer has those responsibilities set out in the General Data Protection Regulation and supports institutional compliance accordingly.

 - The Library & Learning Centre and Culture & Information provide guidance and operational support on data protection matters.

-- Legal provide advice to the University as required/appropriate.
+- Legal provides advice to the University as required/appropriate.